voldien/kcwallpaper/README.md

 * AutoComplete - The program support bash autocomplete for program options including tag autocomplete *iff* the *konachan* query program is install on the system.

+The *kcwallpaper* is dependent on two program.
+These are the [konachan](https://github.com/voldien/konachan) and [swp](https://github.com/voldien/swp)  program (see more [here](#Dependencies) to install them).
+Where the *konachan* program is a query tool written *c*.
+Where its responsibility is to query information from [konachan.net](https://konachan.net).
+Whereas the *swp* is a small wallpaper program also written in *c*.
+Where its responsibility is to display the images.
+It usage a *FIFO* file, where the *kcwallpaper* simply write the image file to this *FIFO* file.
+Where the *swp* get an interrupt which in succession loads the image and transfer it to the GPU by using *OpenGL*.

 # Motivation #
-The motivation of this project is in order to create a light-weight image slide show for Anime/Manga related images.
-Where it can cache the images and meta data in order to increase the overall performance.
+The motivation of this project is in order to create a light-weight image slide show for *Anime/Manga* related images.
+Where it can cache the images and meta data associated with the images in order to increase the overall performance.
+This is by reusing the image if already located on the local storage device.

 The motivation of the project is to be able start the program from the command line easily with little effort as possible.

 # Installation #
-The following section cover how the install the kcwallpaper program onto the system using either the *GNU make*.
+The following section cover how the install the *kcwallpaper* program onto the system using either the *GNU make*.
 The make can only be used for UNIX based system.
 Whereas the python approach can be installed on any platform that supports *python*.
 However it requires the ** to be installed on the system prior to installing the *kcwallpaper*.

 ## GNU Make - UNIX only ##
 The program can be easily be installed by invoking the following command.